Saule-Atymtayeva/dash_of_spice/team_contract.md

 Team Contract
 ================
+ Date: 2021-11-01

 ## Group Number 5: “Dash of Spice”

-This document outlines the expectations discussed and agreed upon by the team members.
+This document outlines the expectations discussed and agreed upon by the team members of group 5 for the DSCI 532 MDS course.
 It is subject to change as the team learns what is working well and what is not.

 ## Table of Contents